MarcusGastaldello/FRICOSIPY/docs/surface_energy_balance.md

 <br style="clear: both;" />

 Longwave radiation (otherwise known as terrestrial radiation) is the thermal radiation emitted between the Earth's surface and atmosphere that is within the infrared classification (3 - 100 $\mu$m) of the electromagnetic spectrum.
-Net longwave radiation ($LW_{net}$) is calculated in accordance with the *Stefan*–*Boltzmann* law for grey body emission:
+Net longwave radiation $(LW_{net})$ is calculated in accordance with the *Stefan*–*Boltzmann* law for grey body emission:

 <div style="border:1px solid #ccc; padding:10px; background:#f9f9f9; max-width:100%; overflow-x:auto;">
 $$